X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim08flightkinematics.md

 ## Let us try another direction

-Next, Let us try to pull the nose of our xwing up, so add this code to the middle of our **ProcessKeyboard** method:
+Next, let us try to pull the nose of our xwing up, so add this code to the middle of our **ProcessKeyboard** method:

 ```csharp
     float upDownRotation = 0;